bdlukaa/fluent_ui/README.md

 ### Acknowledgements

+Irrespective of order, thanks to all the people below for contributing with the project.
+It means a lot to me :)

+- [@HrX03](https://github.com/HrX03) for the `Acrylic` implementation.
 - [@raitonubero](https://github.com/raitonoberu) for `StickyNavigationIndicator`, `ProgressBar` and `ProgressRing`
 - [@alexmercerind](https://github.com/alexmercerind) for the [flutter_acrylic](https://github.com/alexmercerind/flutter_acrylic) plugin, used on the example app
 - [@bitsdojo](https://github.com/bitsdojo) for the [bitsdojo_window](https://github.com/bitsdojo/bitsdojo_window) plugin, used on the example app.